7045kHz/http-client/examples/scanAPI/README.md

-# Go Example Benchmarking Client v0.1.1
+# Go Example scanAPI Client v0.1.1

 This example creates a client that will take JSON as a configuration source, and output critical connection details to summary and body output files.
 Information is timestamped at each stage so you can see response times from a client perspective.